Killthebug/Bika-Lims-Wiki/Frequently-Asked-Questions.md

 Bika Windows users are participating [bika-win@googlegroups.com](bika-win@googlegroups.com).
 Post to [bika-win@googlegroups.com](mailto:bika-win@googlegroups.com).

 Please also Google using the error messages you get, many have been dealt with before.

+**Please do not post to any of our team directly, or the Bika User list, with Windows questions.**

+Save yourself a lot of pain by using industry standard, robust and secure Linux.